jacqueline-wong/CEE4530/Lab3/team10_lab3.md

 ![ANC Open](https://raw.githubusercontent.com/lw583/CEE4530/master/Lab2/ANCopen.png)

-Figure 5: ANC of lake under both closed system and open system assumption.
+Figure 5: Conservative model, closed system (nonvolatile) and open system (volatile) models of lake ANC

 To understand the lake in greater detail, we also experimented with calcium carbonate in place of sodium bicarbonate to give the same acid neutralizing capacity of the lake.